-A delicious low sodium meal of chicken cooked in an ooey-gooey bourbon sauce.
-But to be honest, this low salt bourbon chicken doesn’t taste anything like your local Chinese take-out.
+Here’s a recipe for a delicious low salt meal of chicken cooked in an ooey-gooey bourbon sauce.
+But to be honest, this low sodium bourbon chicken doesn’t taste anything like your local Chinese take-out.
 It tastes better!

 The most important thing to remember: USE A GOOD BOURBON.
 Don’t go cheap and buy some poor-tasting bourbon just because you are cooking with it.
 Yes, the alcohol will burn off but the flavor of the bourbon remains.
 Use top-shelf bourbon and you’ll have top-shelf chicken.
 Use bourbon that tastes like rubbing alcohol and your chicken will taste exactly like that.

 Low Sodium Bourbon Chicken